nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ###12 Setting Storage Folder

-If for any reason, you wish to change where your data file is being stored.
+If for any reason, you wish to change the location of the stored data file.
 Maybe so that you can synchronise that folder with online cloud storage services, you can change the folder by using the following command.

 >Format: **storage** &lt;valid file path&gt;